-After researching over a thousand Twitter Tools for the Twitter Tools Book I came across many tools that tried to add value by presenting a different way to visualize or analyze your tweets, the people in your network, and the tweets from the people in your network.
+After researching over a thousand Twitter Tools for the Twitter Tools Book I came across many Twitter analytics and visualization tools.
+These Twitter tools were designed to add value by presenting a different way to visualize or analyze your tweets, the people in your network, and the tweets from the people in your network.

 1. The Archivist

 The Archivist was built by Mix Online, an opinionated group of designers and developers at Microsoft.

 Some of the cool features of this tool include: